Broken dark chocolate bar on a table which can help reduce stress

 oysters478219613 682x408

 While oysters may be best known as an aphrodisiac, they are also a stress relieving food chock full of B vitamins and magnesium.
 B vitamins help stabilize your mood and relieve symptoms of anxiety and depression.
 Magnesium levels tend to drop the more stressed we get, this can lead to fatigue and headaches.
-Add food rich in magnesium to your diet to fight stress and stress-related diseases, such as heart attacks and high blood pressure.
+Add food rich in magnesium to your diet to fight stress and physical stress-related diseases, such as heart attacks and high blood pressure.

 Pro tip: B vitamins also aid in memory and relieve premenstrual syndrome (PMS).